uubufr/VMMgr/VM_CONFIGS/README.md

 # VM_CONFIGS

-This directory will contain all you VM definition, used for create a VM.
+This directory contain all you VM definition, used for create a VM.

 This command make a copy of a template: